-Our final product – an Area-wide Brownfields Plan – will be a valuable tool for future planning and implementation projects
+Our final product – an Area-wide Brownfields Plan – is a valuable tool for future planning and implementation projects

-The area-wide brownfields plan will leverage data gathered through this project with information from other county-level plans to form a comprehensive guide.
-The area-wide plan will:
+The area-wide brownfields plan leverages data gathered through this project with information from other county-level plans to form a comprehensive guide.
+The area-wide plan:

-- Identify key land use policies, planning initiatives, pertinent developments, and potential market considerations;
+- Identifies key land use policies, planning initiatives, pertinent developments, and potential market considerations;

-- List all brownfields identified and assessed for this project and proposed redevelopment opportunities; and
+- Lists all brownfields identified and assessed for this project and proposed redevelopment opportunities; and

-- Recommend funding and implementation activities for next steps.
+- Recommends funding and implementation activities for next steps.